halfer/cd-demo-container/README.md

 License
 ---

-This material is licensed under the [MIT License], which means you can pretty much do anything you like with it.
+This material is licensed under the [MIT License](https://opensource.org/licenses/MIT), which means you can pretty much do anything you like with it.